enzong24/verbio/replit.md

-# LangDuel - Competitive Language Learning Platform
+# Verbio - Competitive Language Learning Platform

 ## Overview
-LangDuel is an AI-powered, competitive language learning platform designed to gamify language acquisition.
-It enables users to engage in themed conversations with opponents or AI bots, receive instant AI feedback on their performance, and track their progress through an Elo-ranked competitive system.
+Verbio is an AI-powered, competitive language learning platform designed to gamify language acquisition.
+It enables users to engage in themed conversations with opponents or AI bots, receive instant AI feedback on their performance, and track their progress through a Fluency Score-ranked competitive system.
 The platform aims to transform language learning into an engaging, measurable experience akin to competitive online gaming.
-Key features include real-time multiplayer duels, AI-generated vocabulary for dynamic matches, a comprehensive Elo ranking system inspired by Chess.com, and a fully responsive user interface across devices.
+Key features include real-time multiplayer duels, AI-generated vocabulary for dynamic matches, a comprehensive Fluency Score ranking system inspired by Chess.com, and a fully responsive user interface across devices.

 ## User Preferences
 Preferred communication style: Simple, everyday language.